-13. COUNTERPARTS/EXECUTION BY FACSIMILE.
-For the convenience of the parties, copies of this Agreement and Schedules hereof may be executed in two or more counterparts and signature pages exchanged by facsimile.
+15. COUNTERPARTS/EXECUTION.
+For the convenience of the parties, copies of this Agreement and Schedules hereof may be executed in two or more counterparts and signature pages exchanged by facsimile, email or other means of electronic transmission.
 The parties intend that counterpart copies signed and exchanged as provided in the preceding sentence shall be fully binding as an original handwritten executed copy hereof and thereof and all of such copies together shall constitute one instrument.

-By signing below, Agency acknowledges receipt of Exhibit 1, "Notice to Users of Consumer Reports Obligations of Users"; and Agency represents that Agency has read "Notice to Users of Consumer Reports Obligations of Users" which explains Agency's obligations under the FCRA as a user of consumer report information provider of Equifax Verification Services
+By signing below, Agency acknowledges receipt of Exhibit 1, "Notice to Users of Consumer Reports Obligations of Users Under the FCRA"; and Agency represents that Agency has read "Notice to Users of Consumer Reports Obligations of Users Under the FCRA" which explains Agency's obligations under the FCRA as a user of consumer report information